reipared/Palindrome-Checker/README.md

 2. Open the JavaScript file (`palindromeChecker.js`) in your preferred code editor.
 3. Modify the test cases or add your own if needed.
 4. Run the script to see the results of the palindrome checks.

-Feel free to use and modify this code according to your requirements!